Cyber-Haze/Azure-VM-Creation-and-Network-Protocols/README.md

 </p>
 <p>

-In the Networking section of creating the VM, create a new virtual network with the CIDR Notations of 10.0.0.0/16 and a sb
+- In the "Networking" section of creating the VM, create a new virtual network with the CIDR Notation of 10.0.0.0/16 and a subnet of 10.0.0.0/24.
+- Review and create the Windows 10 VM
+- Repeat the VM creation steps however take note to create a Linux OS vm with Ubuntu Server 24.04 LTS.
+- Select the same resource group, region and select the newly created virtual network in the "Networking" section to ensure both virtual system are on the same network.
 </p>
 <br />